Ludus Magnus

-The Ludus Magnus (also known as the Great Gladiatorial Training School) was the largest of the gladiatorial schools in Rome.
+The Ludus Magnus (lat.:Domus Vectiliana), also known as the Great Gladiatorial Training School, was the largest of the gladiatorial schools in Rome.
 It was built by the emperor Domitian (r.
-81–96 C.E.) in the late first century C.E., alongside other building projects undertaken by him such as three other gladiatorial schools across the Roman Empire.
+81–96 A.D.) in the late first century A.D., alongside other building projects undertaken by him such as three other gladiatorial schools across the Roman Empire.

 The training school is situated directly east of the Colosseum in the valley between the Esquiline and the Caelian hills, an area already occupied by Republican and Augustan structures.
 While there are remains that are visible today, they belong to a reconstruction that took place under the emperor Trajan (r.
 98–117) where the Ludus plane was raised by about 1.5 metres (4 ft 11 in).

 The Ludus Magnus was essentially a gladiatorial arena where gladiators from across the Roman Empire would live, eat, and practice while undergoing gladiatorial training in preparation for fighting at the gladiatorial games held at the Colosseum.
+The Colosseum was where Gladiators would go to fight their opposition.

 Etymology

 Location

 The Ludus Magnus was situated directly to the east of the Colosseum in order to provide gladiators with accessibility to their main fighting venue.
 Though it is not aligned axially to the Colosseum, it does lie just north of it along the square of the Colosseum between the ancient Via Labicana and Via Di S. Giovanni.

 The Ludus Magnus was located in order to connect those two buildings, through an underground gallery linking the two buildings.
 A path with an entrance 22.17 ft wide which began underneath the amphitheater reached the Ludus at its southwestern corner.

 Purpose

 The Ludus Magnus functioned as the leading gladiatorial school in Rome.
 The Romans used the same word ludi to denote gladiatorial games, as well as the schools which saw to the practice of such games.
 It was meant to be a place for gladiators from around the world to practice fighting techniques, such as training for venatio.
 Upon arriving to the ludus, gladiators would be separated based on their fighting specialty and then assigned a doctore for their specialty, as well as placed under the general oversight of a lanista.
 It is here that the gladiators would eat, train, and sleep on a regular basis.

 The training portion of their days was extensive but also public.
 As was customary, the Romans often watched the gladiators train as we know that the seating provided at this ludus accommodated approximately 3,000 spectators.
 This effectively served as a sort of precursor to the games, a taste of what was to come at the Ludi Romani.